minosniu/keewii/README.md

 Naming
 ======

-KeeWii was initially called MyoTalk, literally a speech synthesizer controlled by muscle activities.
+The real name of KeeWii is "MyoTalk", literally a speech synthesizer controlled by muscle activities.
 Coincidentally the Chinese transliteration of "MyoTalk" sounds very much like kiwi (猕猴桃).
 Imagine one does the following transformations in Clojure:

     (tweak-until-unique-on-github (voice-to-english-text (text-to-chinese-speech "MyoTalk")))